kevinst1r/ArtNamer/README.md

 3. Run the `Install.bat` script by double-clicking it.
 This script will install Python (if not already installed) and all required dependencies.
 4. After the installation is complete, you can start the application by running `Run.bat`.

+## Configuration (IMPORTANT)
+Set your OpenAI API key in the `.env` file.
+Copy `.env.example` to a new file named `.env` and replace the placeholder with your actual OpenAI API key.

 ## Usage
 To use Art Namer, follow these steps:
 1. Start the application by executing `Run.bat`.